As managing director, Catharine (“Cappy”) Bond Hill leads Ithaka S+R’s research and consulting initiatives to broaden a

 From 2006 to 2016, Cappy served as the 10th president of Vassar College.
 Under her leadership, Vassar reinstated need-blind admissions and replaced loans with grants in financial aid for low-income families.
 In 2015 the Jack Kent Cooke Foundation, awarded Vassar the inaugural million-dollar prize for Equity in Educational Excellence for its efforts to expand access and support to students from diverse socio-economic backgrounds.
 While at Vassar, Cappy also established a first-of-its-kind veterans admission partnership with the Posse Foundation, with Vassar enrolling its first eleven veterans as freshmen in 2013.

-Prior to her Vassar presidency, Hill served seven years as the provost of Williams College.
-She had chief academic and financial officer responsibilities.
-Hill originally joined the economics faculty at Williams in 1985.
-She and her family lived from 1994-1997 in the Republic of Zambia, working in the Ministry of Finance and with the Bank of Zambia.
+Prior to her Vassar presidency, Cappy was the provost of Williams College, where she had chief academic and financial officer responsibilities.
+She originally joined the economics faculty at Williams in 1985.
+From 1994-1997, Cappy lived in the Republic of Zambia, working in the Ministry of Finance and with the Bank of Zambia.

-Hill serves on the boards of Ithaka, Inc., the American Council of Education, and is an alumni fellow to the Yale Corporation.
+Cappy serves on the board of the Yale-NUS College and is an alumni fellow to the Yale Corporation.

-Hill graduated from Williams College, earned B.A. and M.A. degrees at Brasenose College, Oxford University.
-She completed her Ph.D. in economics at Yale University.
+Cappy graduated from Williams College, earned a bachelor’s degree and a master’s degree at Brasenose College, Oxford University.
+She completed her doctorate in economics at Yale University.